glencoesoftware/bioformats2raw/README.md

 Metadata caching
 ================

-During conversion, a temporary `.*.bfmemo` file will be created.
+During conversion, a temporary `.*.bfmemo` file may be created.
 By default, this file is in the same directory as the input data and will be removed after the conversion finishes.
 The location of the `.*.bfmemo` file can be configured using the `--memo-directory` option:

     bioformats2raw /path/to/file.mrxs /path/to/zarr-pyramid --memo-directory /tmp/